amilemia/amilemia.dev-portfolio/README.md

 ### Environment Variables
 Make sure all required environment variables are set in your Vercel project settings for both Production and Preview environments.

+## 📝 Marketing & Ad Copy

+The portfolio includes comprehensive ad-optimized copy for client acquisition campaigns.
+See `docs/AD_COPY_GUIDE.md` for:

+- **Headlines**: Character-limited variants for Google Ads, Facebook, LinkedIn
+- **Descriptions**: Benefit-focused copy in multiple lengths
+- **Social Proof**: Specific metrics and client testimonials with conversion data
+- **Urgency Elements**: Availability indicators and response time promises
+- **Meta Descriptions**: SEO-optimized descriptions for all pages
+- **Callouts**: Quick benefit statements for ad extensions
+- **Value Propositions**: Structured messaging with headlines and supporting copy

+All copy is available in both English and French with culturally adapted phrasing.
+The guide includes step-by-step instructions for:
+- Testing copy variants locally
+- Creating ad campaigns (Google, Facebook, LinkedIn)
+- A/B testing different messaging
+- Tracking performance with analytics
+- Exporting copy for marketing teams

 ## 🤖 AI Usage (so far)

 - **Windsurf (SWE-1):** implemented typed API route, env runtime validation, and client wiring with a11y feedback and error handling.